abilian/lab.abilian.com/docs/Tech/Cloud/The 12 Factor App.md

 7. **Dependency Management**: While the original twelve factors discuss declaring and isolating dependencies, Hoffman delves deeper into the strategies for managing dependencies effectively, especially in complex, distributed systems.

-Hoffman's contributions through *Beyond the Twelve-Factor App* provide a deeper and more nuanced understanding of what it takes to build and maintain robust, scalable, and resilient applications in the cloud era.
-By expanding on the original principles and introducing new considerations, Hoffman's insights help developers and organizations navigate the complexities of modern software development, ensuring that their practices evolve in line with technological advancements and emerging best practices.

 ## Additional "Factors"

-Reflecting on the landscape post-*Beyond the Twelve-Factor App* by Kevin Hoffman and considering the rapid evolution of software development practices, several emerging principles have gained prominence, complementing and extending the insights from Adam Wiggins’ original manifesto and Hoffman’s expansions.
-These principles address the nuances of contemporary software development, particularly in areas like cloud-native development, DevOps practices, and the emphasis on sustainability and security.
-Here are some noteworthy principles that have become prevalent in recent years:
+Since the publication of *Beyond the Twelve-Factor App* by Kevin Hoffman in 2016, and considering the rapid evolution of software development practices, several emerging principles have gained prominence, complementing and extending the insights from Adam Wiggins’ original manifesto and Hoffman’s expansions.
+We have identified the following noteworthy principles that have become prevalent in recent years:

 1. **Security by Design**: As security threats have become more sophisticated, integrating security practices throughout the software development lifecycle (SDLC) — from planning to deployment — has become critical.
 This principle emphasizes the importance of incorporating security measures early in the development process, rather than treating them as an afterthought.